jxandercrawford/PyStream/README.md

 # PyStream

-A simple implementation of streaming operations in Python using [generators](https://wiki.python.org/moin/Generators) inspired by [fs2](https://fs2.io/#/).
+A simple imperfect implementation of streaming operations in Python using [generators](https://wiki.python.org/moin/Generators) inspired by [fs2](https://fs2.io/#/).

 # Usage